d1One/NIPatcher/README.md

 # NIPatcher
+# Due to low interest this project is now archived, I won't be continuing it, if anyone wants to feel free to do so, reuse any code, etc...

 Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software.

 This project is open-source but currently halted, working on a possibly re-write for cross compatibility with Windows.
 Only MacOS for now!